University of Washington School of Law, J.D. 2014

 Michael J. Madderra

 Mike works tirelessly to achieve his clients’ goals.
-Prior to joining BB&L, he assisted in representation of the Oso landslide victims to secure a large settlement on his clients’ behalf, along with obtaining the largest sanctions award in state history against the opposing party for destruction of evidence.
+Prior to joining BB&L, he assisted in the representation of the Oso landslide victims to secure a large settlement on his clients’ behalf, along with obtaining the largest sanctions award in state history against the opposing party for destruction of evidence.
 Mike also represented plaintiffs in the Ride the Ducks litigation involving a “DUKW boat.”
-More recently in defense successes, Mike defended a talc supplier client in a personal injury lawsuit where plaintiff demanded millions of dollars for diseases allegedly caused by talc.
+More recently, in defense successes, Mike defended a talc supplier client in a personal injury lawsuit where the plaintiff demanded millions of dollars for diseases allegedly caused by talc.

 Mike is a graduate of Stanford University with honors, and he studied abroad at Oxford University.
 He earned his J.D. from the University of Washington School of Law and is the author of “The New Class Actions in Japan,” published by the Washington International Law Journal.
 Mike resides in Seattle with his wife and their two cats.
-He enjoys skiing, hiking and playing the oboe.
+He enjoys skiing, hiking, and playing the oboe

 T 206.622.5511 E email@example.com F 206.622.8986